MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 - You have [permission](/power-platform/admin/database-security) to see view all data in the environment

 > [!TIP]
 > To enable a user to view all the desktop flow runs in the current environment, ensure they have been assigned at least a System Administrator or Environment Admin security role for that environment.
-Learn more about configuring user security to resources.
+Learn more about configuring user security to resources in [Configure user security to resources in an environment](https://docs.microsoft.com/power-platform/admin/database-security#assign-security-roles-to-users-in-an-environment-that-has-a-dataverse-database).

 ## Queue Status
 A run in a queue can have the following status: